fttlov/JCAdvance/README.md

 The core philosophy of Gyro Motion differs between controller types:
 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.
 * **Joy-Cons:** True, free-hand full gyro motion control.
-With Joy-Cons, using the right stick for aiming in FPS/TPS becomes obsolete.
+Using the right stick for aiming in FPS/TPS becomes obsolete.

 ## What's New
 - **Config tool:** all primary settings, Gyro options, button mapping, and hotkeys now can be configured via a GUI